brittanysfisher/nlp_project/NLP Project.md

 ## Hypothesis
 1. The proportion of masculine subject pronouns will be higher than the proportion of feminine subject pronouns.
-2. In books written by a female author, the pronoun type usage will be more even.
+2. In books written by a female author, there will be no statistical difference between masculine subject pronouns and feminine subject pronouns.

 ## Evaluation